Practice-Based Psychotherapy Research

 Handbook of Psychotherapy and Behavior Change

 Starting in March 2013 I will review one chapter a month from the Handbook of Psychotherapy and Behavior Change in addition to reviewing psychotherapy research articles.
 Book chapters have more restrictive copy right rules than journal articles, so I will not provide author email addresses for these chapters.
-If you are interested, the Handbook table of content can be viewed on Amazon: Handbook table of content on Amazon.
+If you are interested, the Handbook table of content and sections of the book can be read on Google Books: Handbook Google Books.

 Author email: firstname.lastname@example.org.